MeetmeLeave/graphql-validity/README.md

 const app = express();

-// define validator functions
+// Define validator functions
-// each function should throw an error or return array of error objects function validateSomeTestThing(...args) {
+// each function should throw an error or return array of error objects or an empty array if everything is good function validateSomeTestThing(...args) {
     return [new Error('Wrong stuff here!')];
 }